HEALTHY KIDS PROGRAM

 Youth-based, empowerment practices that support autonomy, making a real difference in one’s community, and being taken seriously; practices that include enabling, responsibility granting, and meaningful challenge; and practices that focus on improvement rather than on relative current performance levels

 This assessment was developed by United Way of El Paso County, in collaboration with the Paso del Norte Health Foundation.
-If you have any questions about the content of the assessment or need technical assistance related to the quality indicators, please contact Enrique Garcia at .
+If you have any questions about the content of the assessment or need technical assistance related to the quality indicators, please contact Enrique Garcia at email@example.com.
 If you have any issues completing the assessment, such as the website not working or you did not receive an email with your findings, contact Christopher C. Villa at firstname.lastname@example.org.

 The Paso del Norte Health Foundation may support one or more of your OST programs.
 Please be aware that your results of this self-assessment will not affect current or future funding opportunities.
 Results of all self-assessments will be shared with the United Way of El Paso County and the Paso del Norte Health Foundation to inform capacity building and technical assistance opportunities and inform strategic planning for the BOOST Network and Healthy Kids Initiative.